wbaopaul/scATAC-pro/README.md

           report: generate report in html file
                             input: directory to output report
                             output: summary report in html format
+          convert10xbam: convert bam in 10x style to bam in scATAC-pro style
+                         input: bam file (position sorted) in 10x style
+                         output: position sorted bam file in scATAC-pro style, mapping qc stat and fragment.bed
+          mergePeaks: merge different peaks (called from differnt samples or conditions) if the distance is less than a given #basepairs (200 if not specified)
+                         input: peak files and a distance paramter separated by comma, like: peakFile1,peakFile2,peakFile3,200
+                         output: merged peaks saved in file output/peaks/merged.bed
+          reconstMtx: reconstruct peak-cell matrix given peak file, fragments.txt file, and barcodes.txt file
+                         input: differnt files separated by comma, like: peakFilePath,fragmentFilePath,barcodesPath
-       -i|--input INPUT : input data, different types of input data are required for different steps;
+                         output: a reconstructed peak-cell matrix saved under the same path as barcodes.txt file -i|--input INPUT : input data, different types of input data are required for different steps;
        -c|--conf CONFIG : configuration file for parameters (if exists) for each step [-o|--output_dir : folder to save results, default output/ under the curret directory; sub-folder will be created automatically for each step